kayak/redux-data-model/docs/docs/faq.md

 id: faq
 ---

-## Is using vanilla redux/redux-sagas and react-resux together fine?
+## Is using vanilla redux/redux-sagas and redux-data-model together fine?
 Yep, perfectly fine.
 No problem.

 ## How does this compare to dva?